-As I mentioned before, chocolate ganache is basically equal parts chocolate and heavy cream…what’s not to love, right 😉 ??
-So to make homemade ganache –
+Chocolate ganache is basically equal parts chocolate and heavy cream.
+What’s not to love, right?
+So to make homemade ganache:

 - Grab a heavy bottomed pot and heat heavy cream.
 Don’t boil, just heat through until it starts to bubble a little around the edges and it’s hot.

-- Place chopped chocolate in a bowl and pour hot cream over top.
+- Place chopped chocolate into a bowl and pour hot cream over top.
 Let sit for a few minutes.

 - Slowly start to stir chocolate into cream.

 - Stir until cream and chocolate are combined and everything is nice and smooth.
 Allow to cool for about 5 minutes and then pour over your cooled Bundt cake.
 It’s kinda magical watching this come together into a lush, rich chocolate glaze.

-Can I Use Another Garnish/Topping Instead of Ganache?
+Can I Use Another Topping Instead of Ganache?